Leo3418/HBWHelper/CONTRIBUTING.md

 ### Pull Request Guidelines
 - Feel free to open up a pull request in any phase in your development!
 You can send a request after you have finished all the work.
-However, if you have a mature idea but have only done a little coding, you can still send a request to us, sharing what you have got so far and starting discussion and collaboration on your idea.
+However, if you have a mature idea but have not written very much code for the idea yet, you can still send a request to us, sharing what you have got so far and starting discussion and collaboration on your idea.
 - Before submitting your pull request, please
 [sync your own fork](https://help.github.com/articles/syncing-a-fork/) so that it contains any change we made since you forked this repository.
 This helps